 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We like a nice sized crouton atop our salad, and so we make our own homemade croutons.
-Thick slices of Italian bread, and a generous sprinkling of spices and herbs is all it takes to make your very own croutons at home.
+Thick slices of Italian bread and a generous sprinkling of spices and herbs are all it takes to make your very own croutons at home.

 These crispy little squares never seem to last long as everyone loves them so much.
 We use them for salads and soups, and even snacks.
 If you are lucky enough to have a few leftover, they do store in an airtight container for a small amount of time.